larahronn/udacity_customer_segment/README.md

-# Content: Unsupervised Learning
+# Unsupervised Learning
-## Project: Creating Customer Segments
+## Creating Customer Segments

+Unsupervised learning techniques are used to see if any similarities exist between wholesale customers and how to best segment customers into distinct categories.

 ### Install